 CSH hosts and manages the Sustainable Healthcare Education (SHE) Network - an international group of clinicians, academics and students interested in preparing health professionals to work in an environmentally sustainable health service: one that is compatible with, and contributes positively to, planetary health.
 The network enables discussion and sharing of resources for teaching and curriculum development on sustainable healthcare.
 The SHE Network is open to people from all disciplines, although early work has focussed mainly on medical students and doctors in training.

 The SHE Network began in 2009 by sharing examples of existing practice on teaching about the links between climate change and health among UK medical schools.
 In 2010 we developed undergraduate teaching materials, conducted workshops and provided advice to a dozen interested medical schools, and in 2011-12 further case studies were collated.

 In 2011, the GMC requested recommendations from the SHE Network for priority learning outcomes on sustainability in undergraduate and postgraduate medical education.
 Draft recommendations were developed and were refined through a national consultation in 2012-13.
-The final consensus priority learning outcomes have been published in The Lancet and are now linked from the GMC's Outcomes for Graduates 2018, which require that “newly qualified doctors must be able to apply the principles, methods and knowledge of population health and the improvement of health and sustainable healthcare to medical practice.”
+The final consensus priority learning outcomes were published in The Lancet and informed the development of the GMC's Outcomes for Graduates 2018, which require that “newly qualified doctors must be able to apply the principles, methods and knowledge of population health and the improvement of health and sustainable healthcare to medical practice.”
 Our priority learning outcomes are provided as a reference from GMC Outcomes for graduates: Further reading.

 In 2015-16, the SHE Network coordinated a programme, "Education for Sustainable Healthcare - from Theory into Practice".
 The programme was linked to a small research project (funded by SEDA) and supported seven "beacon" medical schools in developing and implementing new teaching on sustainability within their undergraduate course.
 Learning from this programme was published in Public Health in 2017, and further case studies were also developed.